godotengine/godot-docs/tutorials/3d/baked_lightmaps.rst

 Setting up the scene
 --------------------

-Before anything is done, a **BakedLight** Node needs to be added to a scene.
+Before anything is done, a **BakedLightmap** Node needs to be added to a scene.
 This will enable light baking on all nodes (and sub-nodes) in that scene, even on instanced scenes.